danielabar/meblog/src/markdown/rails-query-perf.md

 ```

 <aside class="markdown-aside">
-As of Rails 7.1, the `select` method can accept a hash of columns and aliases rather than raw SQL when specifying columns from the join tables.
-However, if the select uses SQL functions as in this case where concatenation is used to generate the driver and rider names, then raw SQL is still required.
-Checkout this <a class="markdown-link" href="https://blog.kiprosh.com/rails-7-1-allows-activerecord-querymethods-select-and-reselect-to-receive-hash-values/">post</a> for more details.
+As of Rails 7.1, the `select` method can <a class="markdown-link" href="https://blog.kiprosh.com/rails-7-1-allows-activerecord-querymethods-select-and-reselect-to-receive-hash-values/">accept a hash of columns and aliases</a> rather than raw SQL when specifying columns from the join tables.
+However, if the `select` uses SQL functions as in this case where concatenation is used to generate the driver and rider names, then raw SQL is still required.
 </aside>

 Running this query in the Rails console shows the attributes contain exactly what's needed to display in the view, with no extraneous data.